 Yes.
-The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted February 21, 2018) that is designed to outline and discuss the planning priorities of the MPO within a oneyear planning period.
+The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted February 20, 2019 and amended June 19, 2019) that is designed to outline and discuss the planning priorities of the MPO within a one-year planning period.
 The Capital Area MPO also has an adopted prospectus that provides more detail on individual work tasks, defines roles and responsibilities, and is intended to minimize the required documentation annually.
-The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction using internal staff resources or makes Federal planning funds (PL) available to accomplish the work task itself in a timely fashion.
+The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction using internal staff resources or makes Federal planning funds (PL or STP-DA) available to accomplish the work task itself in a timely fashion.
 The UPWP is consistent with the Metropolitan Transportation Plan in that tasks outlined in the Metropolitan Transportation Plan's (MTP) 30-year planning horizon are carried out within the UPWP until the required four-year update of the MTP.
 In general, all UPWP tasks are performed in a timely manner using Capital Area MPO staff and the assistance of its partnering entities.
-However, depending upon local resources and federal funding availability, outside contractors may be hired to perform needed studies.
+However, depending upon local resources and federal funding availability, outside contractors may be hired to perform needed studies or engineering analyses.
 Studies are completed within the fiscal year of the active UPWP, unless the project scope has been identified to cover more than one year.